 In the industry the word trust frequently seems to be used for an appliance to figure out "Can I trust my user?" rather than the other way around, can the user trust her appliance or software.
 So for them implementing trust frequently means doing biometric checks on the person at the machine.
 Ouch.

-PSYC has trust metrics.
-Not in all places where it belongs, but we're putting it deeper in each day.
-Currently it is being used for surfing the social network of friends using your web browser, but some commands also support mentioning a _trustee, a person that trusts you, that the other side might trust as well.
-See also the manuals for the /trust and /expose commands and their equivalent GUI methods.
+PSYC1 has a rudimentary implementation of trust metrics, although not in all places where it belongs.
+It is employed when surfing the social network of friends using your web browser.
+Some commands also support mentioning a _trustee, a person that trusts you, that the other side might trust as well.

 In the grand scheme of eliminating SPAM the web of trust becomes essential in creating the connections between the people.
 Once those are made (in the form of subscriptions etc), trust is no longer necessary.
 It's a kickstart mechanism in a world where strangers usually don't want to do you any good.